 The Golden Temple is the main attraction in Amritsar and Sikhs recognize it as their most significant religious place.
 The complex is quite stunning and it is always busy with pilgrims coming from all over the country.
 These pilgrims are extremely excited to finally land at a place which they in most cases just see only on TV.

-Everyone you find at the Golden Temple will be gland to take you through the details of Sikh customs and religious believes and even take you around the temple for a tour.
+Every one you find at the Golden Temple will be gland to take you through the details of Sikh customs and religious beliefs and even take you around the temple for a tour.
 This is one of India’s most amazing places and you need to respect the place by removing your shoes and covering your head.
 The temple stays open for nearly 24 hours and it is amazingly lit up at night.

 The Mata Temple in Amritsar is of great significance in the locals’ way of life.
 Traditionally, any woman who wanted to be pregnant would come here for players.
-The temple is unique in its own right thanks to the deities’ varieties, elaborate mirrored images and colors.
-It is referred in different names by the locals such as ‘Lal Devi’ and Sheesh Mahal.
-Maharaja Ranjit Singh’s summer palace in Amritsar has now been a made a museum and exhibits oil paintings, weapons and coins used during the Sikh era.
-You can buy a number of items near the Golden Temple like Sikh symbols and various religious paraphernalia such as khandas, swords, Karas, daggers and swords.
+The temple is unique in its own right thanks to the deities’ varieties, elaborate mirrored images, and colors.
+It is referred to in different names by the locals such as ‘Lal Devi’ and Sheesh Mahal.
+Maharaja Ranjit Singh’s summer palace in Amritsar has now been a made a museum and exhibits oil paintings, weapons, and coins used during the Sikh era.
+You can buy several items near the Golden Temple like Sikh symbols and various religious paraphernalia such as khandas, swords, Karas, daggers, and swords.